-5 Ways I'm Making Money When My Blog Isn't
+5 Ways You Can Make Money Online When Your Blog Isn't

-While getting sponsored posts or affiliate sales is all fine and dandy, my blog isn’t there yet.
-There are a million reasons for that, and I’m working on (almost) all of them.
-I quit my job in November to freelance and blog, and that’s what I’m doing.
-But it’s not making a solid income.
+While getting sponsored posts or affiliate sales is all fine and dandy, your blog isn’t there yet.
+There are a million reasons for that, and you’re working on all of them.
+You’ll get there.
+But in the meantime . . .

 Transcribing with Rev

 I started transcribing for Rev around the time that I started freelance writing.
-Being a transcriptionist with Rev doesn’t pay much, but it still makes me some extra money.
+Being a transcriptionist with Rev doesn’t pay much, but it’ll still make you some extra money.